Chess piece relative value: Alternative valuations

 Although the 1-3-3-5-9 system of point totals is the most commonly used, many other systems of valuing pieces have been proposed.
 Several systems treat the bishop as slightly more powerful than a knight.

-Note: Where a value for the king is given, this is used when considering piece development, its power in the endgame, etc.
+Note: Where a value for the king is given, this is used when considering piece development, its power in the endgame, etc., unless otherwise noted.